ValveSoftware/GameNetworkingSockets/README_PARTNER.md

+# About the partner branch

+The `partner` branch is intended for use by developers who want access to:
+- the code for interacingt with the Steam Datagram Relay (SDR) network.
+- the NDA-protected code for compiling the library on various consoles platforms.

+This branch differs from the main branch in the following ways:

+- It contains any extra files neede to support the two use cases mentioned above, if the files are not under NDA and not too large.
+- Generally, the project files for this branch are made using VPC, Valve's bespoke project generator.  cmake is not supported.
+- It contains some symlinks and submodules that reference the files that are not publicly available.

-# Installation instructions for partners
+# Installation instructions

+NOTE: This is a work in progress.
+If you hit a snag following these instructions, please let us know.
-(This is a work in progress.
-Note that building on consoles has only been tested using Visual Studio 2017 or 2019.)
+Building on consoles has only been tested using Visual Studio 2017 or 2019.

 1. Make sure you have [git lfs](https://git-lfs.com/) installed.
 You can run this to check: